nuuuwan/news_lk3_data/README.md

 *2024-05-21 18:00:00* · [`economynextcom`](https://economynext.com/sri-lanka-chamber-calls-on-political-parties-to-support-soe-reforms-164062/) · `en`

-ECONOMYNEXT – The Ceylon Chamber of Commerce has all political parties to support the continuity of SOE reform and maintain reform momentum, building on the economic stability achieved.
+ECONOMYNEXT – The Ceylon Chamber of Commerce has asked all political parties to support the continuity of SOE reform and maintain reform momentum, building on the economic stability achieved.

 “The Chamber stresses that it is vital to prioritise and implement the reforms related to State-Owned Enterprises (SOEs), energy, and fiscal management, to ensure that the country does not revert to a crisis,” it said in a statement.